spookysalsa/medermade.github.io/week-3/9-gps1-2/README.md

   - Examine pair-programming concepts

 ## Summary
-  Welcome to your first Guided Pairing Session (GPS!)
-  We are excited to have you in Phase 0 and to work with you to get you prepared for an exciting time at DBC.

 This GPS is designed to help you examine pair programming and the roles of driver and navigator.
 Your goal is to design and build a single-page website that introduces the concept of pair programming!

-  **Don't for to check in!**
+**Don't forget to check in!**

 ## Release 0: Wireframe the site
 Discuss how you want the page to look.
 Draw a wireframe or use a wireframing tool with your pair.
 It doesn't have to be perfect, but get a rough idea of how you want the site to look.